Ranking your page high in Google should be your first priority to ensure the success of your online venture.

 85. Use Links from .edu or .gov Domains

-Google engineer, Matt Cutts states that although this factor is not so important, but it does count for boosting SEO rankings a notch higher.
+Google engineer, Matt Cutts states that although this factor is not so important, it does count for boosting SEO rankings a notch higher.

 86. Page Authority